Shinzui Bodywork International Institute

 We love to share our lifelong passion for bodywork both in our treatments and courses.

 I trained for three years at the International Shiatsu School in Belgium and Switzerland and for another four years at the Du Mai School, where I was also trained to become a teacher.
-Later I further studied at the Iokai School in Tokyo.
+Later I further studied at Shiatsu at the Iokai School in Tokyo.
 For many years I returned to Japan on a regular basis, studying with experienced practitioners and teachers to nourish and deepen my practice, before relocating permanently to Japan.

-As a recognised Shiatsu teacher I was during 12 years the director of a Shiatsu school in Sweden, and since 2006 I am the director of the Shinzui Shiatsu School in Belgium, also travelling extensively to teach at Shiatsu training centers internationally.
+As a recognised Shiatsu teacher I was during 12 years the director of a Shiatsu school in Sweden, and since 2006 I am the director of the Shinzui Shiatsu School in Belgium, also travelling extensively to teach at Shiatsu and Bodywork training centers internationally.

 Traditional Chinese Medicine

 In parallel, for the past 20 years, I studied on a regular basis Traditional Chinese Medicine in China.